LondonAppDeveloper/django-poster-demo-app/README.md

 Django project that contains a simple app that allows users to post content to a web page.

+The purpose of this project is to provide students with a simple working Django app in order to demonstrate deployment of the app using various methods.

-This project supports the following:
+This project includes the following:

  * Uploading and displaying media/static files
  * Django admin